AgneevMukherjee/agneev-blog/_posts/2022-01-24-YARoMNIST-dataset-the-preparation.markdown

 ![Image_61](/agneev-blog/assets/img/img_1_61.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![Image_62](/agneev-blog/assets/img/img_1_62.png?raw=true){: width="125", height="100" }

+<br/><br/>
-As can be seen, the results obtained were passable copies of the numbers, without being so realistic as to obviate the need for real data.
+As can be seen, the results obtained were passable copies of the numbers, without being so realistic as to eliminate the need for real data.
 The random addition of noise and dilation made some samples unusable – these were discarded and fresh samples created in their place.
 Examples:

 ![Image_63](/agneev-blog/assets/img/img_1_63.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ![Image_64](/agneev-blog/assets/img/img_1_64.png?raw=true){: width="125", height="100" }

+<br/><br/>
-The imperfect code can be found [here](https://github.com/AgneevMukherjee/agneev-blog/blob/main/chars74k-roman-numbers.ipynb).
+The imperfect code for carrying out the above can be found [here](https://github.com/AgneevMukherjee/agneev-blog/blob/main/chars74k-roman-numbers.ipynb).
+Now on to the EMNIST dataset...

 ### EMNIST dataset